 There’s no better time to celebrate s’mores than in the heat of the summer.
-These homemade whole-grain graham crackers and spiced marshmallows take this classic dessert up a notch.
+These homemade s’mores, made with whole-grain graham crackers and spiced marshmallows, take this classic summer treat and turns it up a notch.

 It’s that time of year again.
 The annual Grant vacation up North at “The Lake”.
 And with the vacation comes the s’more extravaganza.
 OK, we don’t have an extravaganza, but I’ve recently come to the realization that we should call it that.
 I mean, we have a Crappie tournament, potluck, cocktail party, birthday party, and at least 3 fish fries while we’re up there.
 I think we could manage a s’more extravaganza for Pete’s sake (we actually have a Pete up there too, HA!).

 Over the past few years it’s become somewhat of a challenge to “one up” last year’s s’more.
 Gone are the days of the classic Hershey’s, mallow, and graham, replaced with lemon meringue pie s’mores, peanut butter cup s’mores, and grasshopper s’mores, just to name a few.
 And although the options are endless, I thought this was the year to make homemade s’mores.
 Yes, homemade graham crackers and marshmallows.

 I love graham crackers, to me they’re darn near perfection, so I decided not to mess with them too much.
 I kept the flavors simple using graham flour (which is completely whole-grain, did you know that?!
 I’ll jabber about that later for those who are interested), honey, and a pinch of cinnamon.
 They’re super easy to whip up and bake into crisp, golden crackers.
 I think I ate a whole batch of these alone in one week.